fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Nov 1 6:00PM, in the new FS room, Room 035 Brechtbau
+- no meeting this week because of the Chrismtas party

 ## Agenda for next time